 Track your expenses thoroughly and accurately.
 Record any expenses made for your clients, marketing, and self care.
 Use minus sign for expenses, leave it neutral for profits.
 Your total earnings, hours spent, and average rate will total in the last row.

 If you are pursuing your Konmari™ Consulting journey as a serious part or full time business, consider creating an LLC (for those in the U.S.), separate bank account, and more formal bookkeeping strategy using Quickbooks or ANDCO.
 By the way, ANDCO handle contracts, invoicing, and payments beautifully.
+I like this nice guide on how ANDCO works.
 I hope this sparks joy for you!

 What do you want to do in 5 years?
 What about 15 years?
 This question is hard because technology, industries, and what’s possible changes so fast.
 As a thought exercise, I tracked the career history of ten designers who inspire me in 2015 to help me make my own plan.
 I figured out it was time to rejoin a product company, continue writing, and most importantly not to worry.
 Because this activity was so valuable for me, I made a spreadsheet template for you!

 Replace the “Your Name” placeholder in the document title (at the top) and spreadsheet tab (at the bottom) with your name.